ziemekwolski/nkgv/_posts/2021-08-18-Vegan-Nut-Bar-Recipe.md

 </div>
 <br>

 Do you ever wish that you had a handy vegan snack that was easy to grab and eat?
 What if I told you that it was easy to make and requires only a few minutes to complete?
-This vegan nut is for you!
+This vegan nut bar is for you!

 ## Ingredients:
 * 2 1/2 cup mixed nuts